tactikauan/thcrap-steam-proton-wrapper/README.md

     flatpak install flathub com.valvesoftware.Steam.Utility.thcrap_steam_proton_wrapper

+**Note: For flatpak version of Steam, by default `/home/$USER` or `$HOME` directory is mapped to `/home/$USER/.var/app/com.valvesoftware.Steam`.
+A dialog box will ask whether to install thcrap to `/home/$USER/.local/share/thcrap`, but the real location is `/home/$USER/.var/app/com.valvesoftware.Steam/.local/share/thcrap`**

 #### Manual installation

 Download the script, mark it as executable, and put under `/usr/local/bin/` (or somewhere that you find convenient):